 Frontend developers are skilled professionals who work on the client side of a website, designing its user interface and visual aspects.
 The user interface allows users to access a website or web app and interact with it.
 Web designers are responsible for crafting a website's layout and visual appearance, and frontend developers make sure their designs work seamlessly using HTML, CSS, and JavaScript.

 Frontend developers take care of all the designing parts and collaborate with designers, backend developers, testers, and SEO experts to produce the final result.
-Before we delve into the frontend developer roadmap in 2024, let’s see what they do.
+Before we delve into the how to become front end developer, let’s see what they do.

 What Does a Frontend Developer Do?